Walking Holidays in Scotland

 Immerse yourself in the peace and tranquility of the spacious Borders farmlands.

 The Fife Coastal Path is a journey of discovery.
-Designated by Scottish Natural Heritage as one of Scotland’s Great Trails the path is an absolute joy every step of the way as it stretches 81 miles from the Forth Estuary in the south, to the Tay Estuary in the north.
+Designated by Scottish Natural Heritage as one of Scotland’s Great Trails, this 81 mile route is an absolute joy every step of the way, stretching from the Forth Estuary in the south to the Tay Estuary in the north.

 The path begins at North Queensferry with spectacular views of the estuary, the iconic Forth Bridges and the Edinburgh skyline.
-The walking is relatively straightforward, but the terrain is fascinating with evidence of lava flows and limestone strata containing marine fossils.
+The walking is relatively straightforward, but the terrain is geologically fascinating, with evidence of lava flows and limestone strata containing marine fossils.
 Dysart Harbour and the Harbourmaster’s House are highlights as you make your way through the 7th century Royal Burgh.
-Cultural heritage, historic monuments, quaint villages, valued nature reserves, volcanic plugs and Fife’s only working fishing harbour are just some of the gems decorating the path as you continue to St Andrews and your journey’s end at Newport-on-Tay.
+Cultural heritage, historic monuments, quaint villages, valued nature reserves, volcanic plugs and Fife’s only working fishing harbour are just some of the gems decorating the path as you continue to St Andrews, before reaching your journey’s end at Newport-on-Tay.

-Clifftop walking, woodland, abandoned railway and of course gorgeous grassy paths through golden sand dunes, combine to deliver an incredible walking experience as you travel through the Kingdom of Fife.
-Always charming, at times challenging, the Fife Coastal Path and the warm Scottish welcome of its hosts, will remain long in the memory of the walker.
+Clifftop trails, woodland paths, abandoned railway tracks, and grassy trails winding through golden sand dunes, combine to deliver an incredible walking experience as you travel through the Kingdom of Fife.
+Always charming, at times challenging, the Fife Coastal Path, along with the warm Scottish welcome of its hosts, will stay with you long after your journey ends.

 Length